|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 Vice President for Finance and Administration

-Benefits eligible faculty and staff include:
+Benefits eligible faculty and staff with appointment types noted below:

 Regular appointments with FTE level of 0.75 or greater (as defined in policy 40.106).